ezzing/3DLayout-documentation/README.md

 ### areaChanged

-This event is triggerd each time an area is changed.
-The event sends the **area.id**
+This event is triggerd each time an area attribute is changed.
+The event sends back an array with this info:

+    [area.id, attribute, value]

 ### buildingChanged

 This event is triggerd each time a building is changed.
 The event sends the **building.id**

+### roofChanged

+This event is triggerd each time a roof attribute is changed.
+The event sends back an array with this info:

+    [building.id, roof attribute, value]

 ### editRoof